SAM-tak/ApplyModifier/README.md

 ### Apply selected modifier with shape keys

-You can apply specified modifier with respecting shape key for active object.
+You can apply specified modifier with respecting shape keys for active object.

+### Apply pose as rest pose with shape keys

+You can apply armature modifiers for meshes referencing selected armature object in current view layer with respecting shape keys, and apply current pose as rest pose for selected armature object.

 ### Limitation